Cryptocurrencies, digital tax top the agenda for G-7 meeting

+The finance ministers’ meeting will prepare the ground for a full G-7 summit of heads of state and government being held Aug.
+24-26 in Biarritz in southern France.

-Hanging over the ministers as they hold a working dinner Wednesday in the chateau at Chantilly: slowing global growth and the America-first trade policies of U.S. President Donald Trump that have led to a tariff war with China and tensions with Europe.
-The G-7 includes European countries Germany, France, Britain and Italy, plus Canada and Japan.
+Hanging over the ministers as they hold a working dinner Wednesday in the chateau at Chantilly: slowing global growth and the America-first trade policies of U.S. President Donald Trump, which have led to a tariff war with China and tensions with Europe.
+The G-7 includes European countries Germany, France, Britain and Italy, plus Canada, Japan and the United States.

 Europe and the U.S. have exchanged a limited number of tariffs but Trump has threatened more damaging ones on European auto imports in an attempt to renegotiate overall trade relations.
 The talks have been slow as the two sides differ on whether agricultural as well as industrial products should be included.
 The U.S. wants to include farm products and the Europeans do not.

-Those disagreements could be exacerbated by a newer point of contention: host France’s decision to impose a 3% tax on revenues of giant tech companies, which are mainly American.
-These companies do huge business across Europe but pay taxes only in the EU state where their local headquarters are based, often a low-tax haven like Luxembourg or the Netherlands.
+Those disagreements could be exacerbated by a newer point of contention: host France’s decision to impose a 3% tax on the revenues of giant tech companies, which are mainly American.
+These companies do huge business across Europe but pay taxes only in the European Union nation where their local headquarters are based, often a low-tax haven like Luxembourg or the Netherlands.
 The result is they pay a far lower rate than traditional businesses.

 U.S. officials have said they’re investigating the French move as a possible unfair trade practice that could lead to retaliation.
 Mnuchin told journalists Monday that “this will definitely be high on the agenda.”
-French officials say they are open to the OECD approaches and hope their move will spur action.
+Le Maire, in turn, said the French tax aimed to spur international action: “As soon as there will be an international solution, we will withdraw the national taxation.”

+“I will urge my American friends, instead of ... threatening France through sanctions to go the way of dialogue and entering into a fair negotiation to find a compromise at the level of the G-7, so that we will give a new impetus to the work that is currently done in the OECD,” he said.

 Libra would be based on distributed technology similar to that which underpins Bitcoin, but with key differences.
 Bitcoin’s value fluctuates, limiting its use to pay for things.
 In contrast, Facebook hopes to keep the value of the Libra fairly steady by tying it to a basket of major currencies.
 The social network envisions it as a way to send money around the world without significant fees.
 Facebook won’t run Libra directly but instead is setting up a nonprofit with its partners to oversee the new currency.

 Trump has disrupted earlier summits by refusing to sign on for final statements, which traditionally summarize the group’s shared views on key issues like global warming.
 U.S. officials have also spiked earlier language explicitly rejecting trade protectionism such as tariffs.
-After last year’s G-7 hosted by Canada, Trump retracted U.S. support for the meeting’s joint statement and tweeted criticism of the host, Prime Minister Justin Trudeau, as “very dishonest and weak.”
+After last year’s G-7 hosted by Canada, Trump retracted U.S. support for the meeting’s joint statement and tweeted criticism of the host, Prime Minister Justin Trudeau.

+“Since we are facing an unstable world, we are facing key challenges related to global warming, to the rise of new technologies, the new power of China, reinforcing the G-7 should be our common goal,” he said.

-Mnuchin said the meeting could end with a chairman’s report of the discussion rather than a final statement signed by all, depending on a decision by the host country.
+Mnuchin said the meeting could end with a chairman’s report of the discussion rather than a final statement signed by all, depending on how the host government wants to handle things.

 McHugh contributed from Frankfurt, Germany.
 Martin Crutsinger in Washington and Kelvin Chan in London contributed to this report.